SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/glossary.md

 - more resonance fluctuation is more dynamic and sometimes sounds out of place
 - no resonance fluctuation can sound unnatural

+### Articulation
+- how and how much the mouth moves in order to form vowel sounds
+- under vs overarticulated can sound like the difference between "uh muh guhd" and "ouw maiy gaud"
+- this can be used to emphasize things, or for generally making the voice more expressive
+- since it deals with how the mouth moving, a subset of this is mouth space as a resonance and brightness modifier

 </details>
 <!-- ======================================================================================================= -->
 <details open markdown="block"><summary markdown="block">